Zhangyang (Atlas) Wang

 [C] Applications: Computer Vision and Interdisciplinary Problems

 - I spent lots of time during my Ph.D. working on low-level computer vision (image enhancement and restoration).
-I still keep an active research profile here, e.g., [ICCV'17, IEEE TIP'18, ICCV'19, arXiv'19], to just name a few.
+I still keep an active research profile here, e.g., [ICCV'17, IEEE TIP'18, ICCV'19, arXiv'19, WACV'20], to just name a few.
 Specifically highlighted are:

-- On high-level computer vision, I recently work on semantic segmentation [CVPR'19], UAV-based object detection [ICCV'19], re-identification [ICCV'19], and style recognition & transfer [ACM MM'15, ACM MM'18, ICCV'19].
+- On high-level computer vision, I recently work on semantic segmentation [CVPR'19], UAV-based visual perception and control [ICCV'19], re-identification [ICCV'19, WACV'19], and style recognition & transfer [ACM MM'15, ICCV'19].
 I previously worked on image clustering, hashing, and perceptual assessment.

 - I gain tremendous interests of exploiting machine learning to solving scientific and societal challenges.
 Through interdisciplinary collaborations, we strive to make impacts in the fields of bioinformatics [Bioinformatics'19], geoscience [Remote Sensing'19, CVPR'19 workshop], medical imaging [IEEE TMI'19, MICCAI'19], and healthcare [THSE'18].